open-competency-library/software-development/languages/css/css3.md

 nav_order: 7
 badge: U-hLfSsMSlSoJikSAZIpvg
 level: 4
+description: A developer who can apply layout styles and techniques to achieve pixel-perfect and responsive HTML/CSS implementations of designer-provided mockups and examples.
 ---
-# CSS Developer 3

-A developer who can apply layout styles and techniques to achieve pixel-perfect and responsive HTML/CSS implementations of designer-provided mockups and examples.

 ## Master the following skills: